Gandhara: Etymology

 Gandhara was known in Sanskrit as Gandhāraḥ (गन्धारः) and in Avestan as 'Vaēkərəta.
 In Old Persian, Gandhara was known as Gadāra (𐎥𐎭𐎠𐎼, also transliterated as Ga^{n}dāra since the nasal "n" before consonants were omitted in Old Persian).
 In Chinese, Gandhara is known as Jiāntuóluó (犍陀羅 (犍陀罗), also written 健馱邏 (健驮逻)), with the Middle Chinese pronunciation reconstructed as kɨɐndala.
 One state of the region named Jìbīn (罽賓 (罽宾), also romanised as Kipin) is recorded in the Book of Han.

 One proposed origin of the name is from the Sanskrit word ' (गन्धः), meaning "perfume" and "referring to the spices and aromatic herbs which they (the inhabitants) traded and with which they anointed themselves".
 The Gandhari people are a tribe mentioned in the Rigveda, the Atharvaveda, and later Vedic texts.
-This origin is also supported by the word Gandhara meaning “fragrance bringer” in the Pashayi language.
-A Persian form of the name, Gandara, mentioned in the Behistun inscription of Emperor Darius I, was translated as Paruparaesanna (Para-upari-sena, meaning "beyond the Hindu Kush") in Babylonian and Elamite in the same inscription.
-In Greek, Gandhara was known as Paropamisadae.
+A Persian form of the name, Gandāra, mentioned in the Behistun inscription of Emperor Darius I, was translated as Paruparaesanna (Para-upari-sena, meaning "beyond the Hindu Kush") in Babylonian and Elamite in the same inscription.
+In Greek, Gandhara was known as Paropamisadae.'

 Geography

-The geographical location of Gandhara has undergone much alteration throughout history, with the general understanding being the region situating between Pothohar in contemporary Punjab, the Swat valley, and the Khyber Pass also extending along the Kabul River.
-The prominent urban centres within this geographical scope were Taxila and Pushkalavati.
-According to a specific Jataka, Gandhara's territorial extent at a certain period encompassed the region of Kashmir.
-The Eastern border of Gandhara has been proposed to be the Jhelum River based on arachaeological Gandharan art discoveries however further evidence is needed to support this, though during the rule of Alexander the Great the kingdom of Taxila stretched to the Hydaspes (Jhelum river).
+The geographical extent of Gandhara underwent much alteration throughout history, with the core being the region bounded by the Indus River, the Swat Valley, and the Kabul River.
+Its prominent urban centres were Taxila and Puṣkalāvatī.
+The cultural influence of Gandhara stretched as far as Jhelum River in the east as evident by the discovery of Gandhara style Buddhist artworks there.
+One Jataka tale includes Kashmir Valley within Gandhara.
+The kingdom of Taxila stretched from the Indus to the Hydaspes (Jhelum) during the rule of Taxiles in 326 BCE.

-The term Greater Gandhara describes the cultural and linguistic extent of Gandhara and its language, Gandhari.
-In later historical contexts, Greater Gandhara encompassed the territories of Jibin and Oddiyana which had splintered from Gandhara proper and also extended into parts of Bactria and the Tarim Basin.
-Oddiyana was situated in the vicinity of the Swat valley, while Jibin corresponded to the region of Kapisa, south of the Hindu Kush.
-However during the 5th and 6th centuries CE, Jibin was often considered synonymous with Gandhara.

-The Udichya region was another region mentioned in ancient texts and is noted by Pāṇini as comprising both the regions of Vahika and Gandhara.
+Richard Salomon uses the term "Greater Gandhara" to describe the extent of the cultural influence of Gandhara and its language, Gandhari.
+In the later historical sources, Greater Gandhara encompassed the territories of Jibin and Oddiyana, extending into parts of Bactria and the Tarim Basin.
+Oddiyana was situated in the vicinity of the Swat Valley, while Jibin corresponded to the region of Kapisa, south of the Hindu Kush.
+The Udichya region was noted by ancient grammarian Pāṇini as comprising both the regions of Vahika and Gandhara.